joel295/A3/README.md

 Also ensure if you add any new packages, you need to check git status for all the new folders/files, then git add them before committing to the master.
 Otherwise how will we know a new package exists ;)

-When you start, always git pull/fetch to update and git push when you are done.
+When you start, always git pullto update and git push when you are done.

+If you are in a branch, ensure you use git fetch.

 -----------
 Potential design branches: